CodeFromAnywhere/typerepo/modules/get-imports-exports/README.md

 For monorepo modules, uses the version inside its packagejson (Uses the database to obtain the package.json)

 Generated packages are not added to dependencies.
-Instead a sensible config prop is added to state that this operation only works within a monorepo since it has generated operation deps that are not on the npm registry
+Instead a config is added saying this operation only works within a monorepo since it has generated operation deps that are not on the npm registry

 For external modules, uses the version that was already present in dependencies, or uses "*"